Sharing Is Caring! Share this awesome content with your friends now.

 The prime worship days are Saturdays and Sundays with various worship times.

 Jamaica is also the home to 2 of the largest fishing tournaments held in September and October each year.
+The famous Portland Marlin Tournament immediately comes to mind.
 More on Jamaican sports here.

 Here too is a short list of other tourist attractions you can find in Jamaica.